afcarl/stock-stuff/readme.md

 bytes 8-15 - length  - 64 bit signed integer little endian representing the number or datapoints in this file byte 16-19  - data_type - 32 bit unsigned integer little endian.
 0 for fixed point.
 1 for 32 bit float.
 2 for 64 bit float
 bytes 20-63 - reserved

+HID format sucks! lets use UMCSV now
+Ultra Mini Comma Separated Values

+basically, it's a csv, but only supports numbers, comma, forward slash, and delimiter, so we can encode what we need in a nibble rather than a byte, cutting down size by 2x!

+UMCSV starts with one single human readable ascii text line, ended with a \n, then gets into the compressed encoding the ascii line is just the normal csv header for column names

+supported characters | nibble encoding:

++    0
+,    1
+-    2
+.
+3
+/    4
+0    5
+1    6
+2    7
+3    8
+4    9
+5    0xa
+6    0xb
+7    0xc
+8    0xd
+9    0xe
+     0xf reserved

+for our cases, we really should only need 0-9 , and .

+bytes are read left to right, the high nibble being more left than the low nibble (so 0xef would decode as '89'